brucey0x/JL_weather_app/README.md

 -   [x] Make search query also update the Unsplash API call.

+-   [x] Update city text based on API data rather than search query.

 -   [ ] Add drop-down to search field to ensure that only cities are selected.

--   [ ] Limit the search to only searchable cities.
+-   [x] Limit the search to only searchable cities.

 -   [ ] Move API key to separate file that's included in `.gitignore` and that I filter from the repo that I've already pushed.

 ### Bugs

--   [ ] Update temperature on homepage
+-   [x] Update temperature on homepage
--   [ ] When no image is loaded, there shouldn't be any link on the background image.
+-   [x] When no image is loaded, there shouldn't be any link on the background image.